hashicorp/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

 }
 ```

-The following example below creates a Cloudfront distribution with an origin group for failover routing:
+The following example below creates a CloudFront distribution with an origin group for failover routing:

 ```terraform
 resource "aws_cloudfront_distribution" "s3_distribution" {